cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 There are several kinds of parameters a function can have:

-1. _Input parameters_: serve to pass an argument to the function by the caller.
+1. _Input parameter_: serve to pass an argument to the function by the caller.
-2. _Output parameters_: serve to return an output value from the function to the caller, in addition to a value possibly returned by the function itself.
+2. _Output parameter_: serve to return an output value from the function to the caller, in addition to a value possibly returned by the function itself.
 Arguments corresponding to output parameters are optional when calling a function.
 When output argument are specified, they need to correspond to a global, main or local variable, and need to be marked with an `out` modifier to express the intention to receive the output value from the function.
 Variables passed as arguments to output parameters need not be initialized - they're initialized by the function call.
-3. _Input/output parameters_: serve both to pass a value into the function and to retrieve the value back.
+3. _Input/output parameter_: serve both to pass a value into the function and to retrieve the value back.
 Input/output parameters aren't optional.
 It is possible to use an `in` modifier when passing an argument to input/output parameter, meaning the caller isn't interested in the output value of the argument, or an `out` modifier to also receive the output value from the function.
 When using the `in` modifier, any expression may be provided, but for the `out` modifier, a global, main or local variable needs to be used.
 Variables passed as arguments to input/output parameters should be initialized.
 Using `in out` modifiers is identical to using just the `out` modifier, as it is not possible to opt out from passing the input value to the function.
-4. _Keyword parameters_: these parameters are specific to functions corresponding to Mindustry Logic instructions.
+4. _Keyword parameter_: these parameters are specific to functions corresponding to Mindustry Logic instructions.
 They require one of the predefined mlog keywords as an argument.
 For example the `uradar` functions requires one of the following keywords for each of its first three arguments: `any`, `enemy`, `ally`, `player`, `attacker`, `flying`, `boss`, `ground`.
 The constants are passed as-is, without any escaping or double quotes.
 It is not possible to store one of these values in a variable and pass the variable instead.
 Passing a value different to one of the supported values causes an error.

 Examples of function definitions and function calls: